fl028/genai-master/readme.md

 Use Terraform to set up the required Azure infrastructure.

-1. **Azure Service Principal**:
-    - To interact with Azure resources programmatically, you'll need to create an Azure Service Principal.
-This is used to authenticate and authorize the Terraform deployment.
-    - Set environment variables in the devcontainer:
-        - `export ARM_CLIENT_ID="..."`
-        - `export ARM_CLIENT_SECRET="..."`
-        - `export ARM_SUBSCRIPTION_ID="..."`
-        - `export ARM_TENANT_ID=".."`
-2. **Initialize Terraform**:
+1. **Apply Terraform Configuration**:
-   - Navigate to the directory containing the Terraform configuration files (`cd infrastructure`).
+   - Navigate to the directory containing the Terraform configuration files [cd infrastructure](infrastructure/).
-   - Run `terraform init` to initialize the configuration.
-3. **Apply Terraform Configuration**:
-    - Run `terraform plan` to see the plan.
    - Run `terraform apply --auto-approve` to create the Azure resources.
    - Run `terraform destroy --auto-approve` to delete the Azure resources (When you are done).

 ### Connect to Azure Infrastructure